 - 1 large handful of fresh flat leaf parsley chopped

-- 20 g finely grated parmesan + more for serving
+- ⅓ cup finely grated vegetarian parmesan cheese (30g) + more for serving

-- 1 1/2 large lemons, zest and juice of one + use the other half for serving
+- 1 large unwaxed lemon, zest and juice + lemon wedges for serving

 - Cup sizes are approximate, I use a metric scale to weigh all ingredients.

-- I used spaghetti but linguine or fusilli works well too.
+- I used whole wheat spaghetti for this but linguine or fusilli works very well too.

 - Kids won't eat kale?
 Try substituting spinach and up the quantity to 200g.